rsksmart/devportal-1.0/tutorials/frontend/first-frontend-web3.md

 * HTTP server: express
 * web3.js

-As earlier mentioned,  Java JDK, RSK local node and Geth are explained in detail in the tutorial below:
+As mentioned above, the set up for Java JDK, RSK local node, and Geth are explained in detail in the tutorial below:

 * [using Geth attach to a RSK local lode](/tutorials/ethereum-devs/geth-attach-local-node/)
 * [using Geth attach to a RSK local lode for Mac Users](/tutorials/ethereum-devs/geth-attach-local-node-mac/)

 ## Node.js and NPM (Node Package Manager)

-We need to have Node.js and NPM, NPM comes with Node.js.
+We need to have Node.js and NPM, which come together.

-NB: Check if Node and NPM is already installed by inputting the following commands in the terminal:
+NB: Check if Node and NPM are already installed by inputting the following commands in the terminal:

 ```shell
 node --version